 No matter how your visitors get to your website – whether through organic search, Adwords or social media: you don’t want to lose them again.

 A high PageSpeed usually noticeably reduces the bounce rate.
 Or vice versa: the higher the loading time, the more users jump off without the website being fully loaded.

-Google recommends a load time of less than a second for a website – the longer the website takes to load, the higher the measured bounce rate.
+Google recommends a loading time of less than one second for a website – the longer the website takes to load, the higher the measured bounce rate.